Financial Aid Satisfactory Progress

 Mike was on warning after fall quarter and he returns to attend college at least halftime

 in winter quarter.
-Mike once again does NOT meet the SAP requirements in winter quarter.
+Mike once again does NOT meet the SP requirements in winter quarter.
 Mike would be disqualified

 for spring quarter OR the next quarter that he attends.
 Mike could keep his BOG Fee Waiver, but may have all other

-aid cancelled for spring quarter and the following quarters if SAP is not met.
+aid cancelled for spring quarter and the following quarters if SP is not met.

 Appeals & Probation Status